lnconsole/queenbee/poc.md

 - queenbee is a service provider of several kind of job types (right now "inference" and "training")
 - workerbees come and go freely
 - workerbees are the compute backend of queenbee
-- when queenbee receives a job request, it communicates with workerbees with normal websocket logic
+- when queenbee receives a job request, it communicates with workerbees with normal websocket logic (or via nostr)

 # NIP-90 Path 2
-- queenbee is removed from flow
+- queenbee is removed from the flow
+- workerbees listen directly for nostr job requests and respond accordingly
+- clients are free to pick and choose which workerbee to complete a job

 # Other ideas
 - rest api is removed, queenbee is reachable via nostr nip-90